mondo-mob/mondokit-docs/packages/gcp-firestore-backups.md

 nav_order: 3
 ---

-# MondoKit GCP FIRESTORE BACKUPS
+# MondoKit GCP Firestore Backups

 Module to perform scheduled Firestore exports in your app.